Nov 24, 2025

 Turnover 2023: €99 million → This represents a contraction of about 18 percent.

-Pure headhunting enterprises (100 percent executive search): 46 → About 34 percent of all companies focus exclusively on executive search.
+Pure headhunting enterprises (100 percent executive search): 46 → About a third of all companies focus exclusively on executive search.

 The market has grown significantly over the past decade, although with some cyclical fluctuations.
 The 2024 decline signals a more cautious hiring climate for senior roles and a shift toward selective recruitment.